ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 - Splitting training and validation (and test) sets between patients is important to avoid errors.
 - Converting pixel-wise marks to nodules can be achieved using traditional image processing.
 - The diagnosis performs both segmentation and classification.
-- TensorBoard can help us visualise and identify network anomalies.
+- TensorBoard can help us visualize and identify network anomalies.
 - There is no magic bullet when training neural networks.